 The System, through the BOCC, provides health-related benefits to retirees and certain former employees through a limited stipend to offset the cost of health insurance for regular retirees from ages 62 to 65 and to special risk retired employees from ages 55 to 65.
-This monthly stipend is \$6 for each year of service up to a maximum benefit of \$240 per month for Sheriff's employee or \$5 for each year of service up to a maximum benefit of \$150 per month for all other County employees.
+This monthly stipend is \$5 for each year of service up to a maximum benefit of \$150 per month for all other County employees.
 In addition, the County is deemed to provide an "implicit subsidy" because Florida Statute 112.0801 requires governments to allow retirees and certain former employees to obtain healthcare at the same "group rates" that current employees are charged.
-Effective October 1, 2016, the County elected to early implement GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
+The County follows GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
 See Note 9, Other Postemployment Benefits (OPEB), for more information.